-Someone had asked me a while back, how do you decided which country you want to visit.
+Someone had asked me a while back, how do you decide which country you want to visit?
 My response was “I don’t know”.
-A country would pop in my head and it will stay there until I visit.
+A country would pop into my head and it will stay there until I visit.
 This is how Jordan started.

 After the harrowing episode leaving Cairo, we made it to Amman.
 For U.S. citizens, you do need to have a visa before entering Amman.
 The good news is that you can get it upon arrival for $60.
 The process is seamless.
 Once you get the visa, you go through passport control.
 Viola!
 Welcome to Amman!